Powerlearnproject/se-day1-assignment-Stellah71/README.md

 #Part 1: Introduction to Software Engineering

+Explain what software engineering is and discuss its importance in the technology industry.
+Answer
+Software engineering is a branch of computer science used for developing, testing and maintaining software.
+Software emgineering is important as it offers;
-Explain what software engineering is and discuss its importance in the technology industry. software engineering is a branch of computer science used for developing, testing and maintaining software. reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. efficiency - it helps to optimize developer workflow while maintaining high quality standards. scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. security - implement protection practice like authentication, authorization and encryption to secure users information.
+i) Reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. ii) Efficiency - it helps to optimize developer workflow while maintaining high quality standards. iii) Scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. iv) Security - implement protection practice like authentication, authorization and encryption to secure users information.
 Identify and describe at least three key milestones in the evolution of software engineering.

-Identify and describe at least three key milestones in the evolution of software engineering. mastering complexity
+Identify and describe at least three key milestones in the evolution of software engineering.
+1. mastering complexity
-Mastering process
+2. Mastering process
-Mastering machine
+3. Mastering machine

+List and briefly explain the phases of the Software Development Life Cycle.
+Answer
+This includes;
-List and briefly explain the phases of the Software Development Life Cycle. planning - identify the software requirement or purpose and scope. requirement analysis - identify the final user specification. design - building the framework. coding - converting software design into tangible code. testing - examine the software for any bugs and glitches
+planning - identify the software requirement or purpose and scope. requirement analysis - identify the final user specification. design - building the framework. coding - converting software design into tangible code. testing - examine the software for any bugs and glitches

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate. waterfall methodology - Linear and sequential, each phase is completed before moving on.